Miss Universe Japan: Titleholders

 The Miss Japan pageant existed from 1952 to 1995.
 During that period, the pageant managed to produce a winner and three top 5 finalists at the Miss Universe pageant.
 In 1959, Akiko Kojima claimed the first crown for Japan.
-After a top 12 semifinalist placement in 1975, Japan managed to place only one more time prior to 1995, when Mizuho Sakaguchi took fourth place in 1988.
+After reaching the top 12 in 1975, Japan managed to place only one more time prior to 1995, when Mizuho Sakaguchi took fourth place in 1988.
 In 1998, the Miss Universe Japan pageant acquired the Miss Universe license.
-The winner of Miss Universe Japan (MUJ) represents her country at Miss Universe.
+The winner of Miss Universe Japan represents her country at Miss Universe.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.